-The East Asian Studies Program is delighted to announce the opening of the Mary Backus Rankin East Asian Reading Room in Mergenthaler Hall.
-The centerpiece of this room is a major collection of scholarly works on China and East Asia, donated to the program by Dr. Rankin.
-The contents of the collection are listed here.
+The Mary Backus Rankin East Asian Reading Room in Mergenthaler Hall contains a major collection of scholarly works on China and East Asia, donated to the program by Dr. Rankin.
 This is a non-circulating collection.

 A student of John King Fairbank at Harvard, from which she received her PhD in 1966, Mary Rankin is one of the most important American historians of late imperial and modern China.
 She has also been over several decades a devoted friend of East Asian studies at Johns Hopkins, a mentor to our faculty and graduate students, and a pillar of Chinese studies in the wider mid-Atlantic region.